wyatt-feng/CS305-23S-Assignment1/README.md

 ### Task 1: Implement basic file transferring (60 pts)

 In this task, you should implement a basic FTP server that can:
  - Handle connections (10 pts): Listen on port 52305 (Usually FTP servers listen on port 21, but here to avoid security concerns, we use port 52305), accept connections, and close connections upon QUIT command.
 After closing a connection, it should continue to wait for succeeding connections.
+You should change the welcome message to your SID.
+For example, if my SID is 12116666, the welcome message should be: `220 12116666 ready.`
  - Anonymous logins (10 pts): Correctly handle USER command.
 After the user sends the username, the server should acknowledge that the login is successful.
  - Transfer files (40 pts in total): Correctly handle RETR (20 pts) and STOR (20 pts) commands.
 Your server should be able to properly receive and store a file whose name and content are random strings and to properly transfer a file to the client, with its filename and content not modified.
 You do not need to handle errors to get the points for this task.